infernojs/babel-plugin-inferno/README.md

 > Plugin for babel 6.x to enable JSX for Inferno

-This plugin transforms JSX code in your projects to [Inferno](https://github.com/trueadm/inferno) fragments and templates.
+This plugin transforms JSX code in your projects to [Inferno](https://github.com/trueadm/inferno) compatible virtual DOM.

 **Note!* This plugin has been built for use in Babel 6.x environments, and will not work with Babel 5.x ( *deprecated*) or older versions.